dojo/docs/dojox/wire.rst

 within the dojox.wire.ml package to allow for declarative data binding definitions in addition to the programmatic APIs.

-In essense, this project is an API to provide a simplified way of doing MVC patterns in the client.
+In essence, this project is an API to provide a simplified way of doing MVC patterns in the client.